kyeongjun1007/thoc-pytorch/README.md

 Make THOC module. it contains Trainer(train and valid), DataConfigurator(data and model config), Base(build model and sliding window etc...)
 some code refers to Yeong-Dae Kwon

+23.02.10
+learning rate is decayed after 20 epochs and 1/tau is increaseed every 5 epochs pytorch_kmeans is revised (can operate when num_clusters = 1)

 The MIT License

 Copyright (c) 2021 Yeong-Dae Kwon